Founder & Creative Director

 Sharon Leonard Kiefer

 Sharon Leonard Kiefer thrives on organization and a busy lifestyle.
-In addition to her efforts for ArtC and Strobe, she is celebrating her twentieth year as director of Gallery 50, Inc. in Bridgeton.
+In addition to her efforts for ArtC and Strobe, she is celebrating her 20th year as director of Gallery 50, Inc. in Bridgeton.
+Sharon also recently became the Curator of Exhibitions for the Perkins Center for the Arts.
 After graduating from Drexel University with a degree in design, Sharon worked in advertising and visual merchandising in Philadelphia.
-Her love of ceramic art began at the Clay Studio and Fleisher Art Memorial while living in the city.
-The former teacher and art instructor lives on an organic farm in Greenwich, where she raises sheep and chickens and works in her ceramic studio.
+The former teacher and art instructor lives on an organic farm in Greenwich.
 Her pride and joy are her four daughters and one granddaughter.
-Hobbies include yoga, biking and travel.

 Editor & Content Director

 Based in the Philadelphia suburbs, Bill Milnazik is a designer and art director with broad experience in many industries, including pharmaceutical, financial, high-tech, consumer and editorial.
 He was art director for Envision Arts Magazine.
 A master of visual language, Bill uses color, image and typography to draw on feelings, emotions, or experiences.
 He believes a strong concept along with strong execution can create a powerful message.

 Sterling Brown has written for and edited various South Jersey publications since 1971.
 He first worked with Bill Horin on the words and pictures for an exercise book almost 30 years ago.
 Later he helped Bill with his art magazines, ArtBeat and Envision.
 Their collaboration continued with articles for South Jersey Lifestyle Magazine.
 ArtC documentaries and promotions followed.
 Though Sterling keeps changing his phone number and email address, Bill is persistent.